turintech/llm-benchmarking-cpp/src/control/single.md

 - It is even more efficient to parallelize this task, summing over groups of numbers before adding these sums together to get the total.

-## MaxRandom
+## MaxVector

-This function samples `n` random numbers and returns the max.
-This implementation creates an intermediate array to store random values before iterating over this array to find the maximum value (by storing a max value and updating it whenever an element in the array is greater).

-- It is more efficient to iterate in some for loop and only record the maximum value.
-- It is even more efficient to parallelize this task, finding the max values of smaller groups of random numbers and combining them.
+Returns the max value of a vector.
+This function is close to optimal (for a serial implementation), since max value requires linear time.
+However there are a few possible improvements.

+- Compute vector size once and store it before the loop
+- Default `max` should be the first element of the vector (assuming not empty) to account for all negative cases.

 ## SumModulus